Tacoma Rainiers Game Notes - at Sugar Land

 June 14 10 4.82 211.0 236 127 113 24 1.48 3.24 7.93 .282

-TAVERAS DRIVES THEM IN: OF Leody Taveras drove in another run in Tuesday's game, bringing his July RBI total to 24, the highest for a single month in his career, surpassing the 17 he drove in during July of 2021...the 24 RBI are the third-most by a Rainier in a single month this season...his .500 slugging percentage this month is the seventh-best for a month in his career (min 20 PA)...the four home runs he has hit this month are the most since he hit a career-best seven in June of 2023...in his last 11 games, Taveras has hit .357 (15x42) with three doubles, one triple and four home runs, driving in 18 while drawing five walks to just two strikeouts.
+TAVERAS DRIVES THEM IN: OF Leody Taveras drove in three runs in Wednesday's game, bringing his July RBI total to 27, the highest for a single month in his career, surpassing the 17 he drove in during July of 2021...the 27 RBI are the third-most by a Rainier in a single month this season...his .536 slugging percentage this month is the fourth-best for a month in his career (min 20 PA)...the five home runs he has hit this month are the most since he hit a career-best seven in June of 2023...in his last 12 games, Taveras has hit .364 (16x44) with three doubles, one triple and five home runs, driving in 21 while drawing eight walks to just two strikeouts.

-JULY JOLT: The Rainiers are having a dominant month of July, going 18-4, winning 81.8% of their games, their best winning percentage for a single month (min. seven games) since 2005...it's tied for the fourth-best winning percentage for a Triple-A team since 2005 (min. eight games)...the Rainiers are hitting .317 as a team in July, tied for their average for a single month in that last 20 years (min. seven games played) with the .317 Tacoma hit in June of 2011...the team's .415 on-base percentage and .915 OPS are both their best for a single month since 2005 (min. seven games) and their .500 slugging percentage is the fifth-best.
+JULY JOLT: The Rainiers are having a dominant month of July, going 19-4, winning 82.6% of their games, their best winning percentage for a single month (min. seven games) since 2005...it's the fourth-best winning percentage for a Triple-A team since 2005 (min. eight games)...the Rainiers are hitting .314 as a team in July, their second-best average for a single month in that last 20 years (min. seven games played) trailing the .317 Tacoma hit in June of 2011...the team's .414 on-base percentage and .908 OPS are both their best for a single month since 2005 (min. seven games) and their .494 slugging percentage is the sixth-best.

-MARINERS UPDATE: Seattle fell 6-1 to the Athletics on Tuesday...the Athletics scored four of the six runs in the third inning against Logan Evans...Seattle scored their lone run in the fourth inning on a Jorge Polanco RBI single Carlos Vargas and Jackson Kowar threw 3.1 scoreless innings in relief in the loss.
+MARINERS UPDATE: The Seattle Mariners fell to the Athletics 5-4 on Wednesday night...Julio Rodriguez, Jorge Polanco and Randy Arozarena each hit home runs, accounting for all four of Seattle's runs...Bryan Woo took the loss, allowing five runs on eight hits, striking out six over 6.1 innings...Seattle also made another splash at the trade deadline, acquiring IFN Eugenio Suarez from Arizona, in exchange for INF Tyler Locklear, RHP Juan Burgos and RHP Hunter Cranton.

 - Tacoma Rainiers Game Notes - at Sugar Land - Tacoma Rainiers